The Mission

 - research in second language acquisition (SLA) and related fields, and

-- increased awareness of the value of linguistic diversity, and of language and intercultural learning for all.
+- increased awareness of the value of language learning and linguistic diversity

 In each of these areas, we strive to foster productive collaboration across campus and beyond, exemplifying the Wisconsin Idea.